 The boiling point of o-xylene is 1440C and that of p-xylene is 138oC.
 The liquid mixture in the round bottom flask is heated over the sand bath and when the temperature reaches near the boiling point of p-xylene, it starts to vaporize.
 The vapors of p-xylene are then collected in the receiver after condensing.

 Other examples of fractional distillation are

 Advantages of Fractional distillation

-- Used to separate two or more liquids that are miscible with each other
+- This technique is used to separate two or more liquids that are miscible from each other

-- Used in several industries for the separation and purification of organic compounds.
+- This is used in several industries for the separation and purification of organic compounds.

-- Also used to check the purity of components.
+- This method helps us to check the purity of components.

 Simple distillation vs Fractional distillation